ddsbook/blog/2014/drafts/building-security-dashboards-with-r-and-shiny-shinydashboard.md

     shinyApp(ui, server)

->If you're wondering what's up with the long "`# xyz ---`" comments, RStudio will use them to provide sections in the source code function navigation menu, making it really easy to find sections of code quite quickly.
+>If you're wondering what's up with the long "`# xyz ---`" comments, RStudio will use them to provide block entries in the source code function navigation menu, making it really easy to find sections of code quite quickly.

 Paste that into an RStudio file pane and source (run) it to see how it works (we'll cover using it in the context of a Shiny server environment in another post).

-### Building a a 'Con' Board
+### Building a 'Con' Board

-We infosec folk seem to really like "Con" boards.
-We've got the SANS ISC "Infocon", Symantec's "ThreatCon" and IBM X-Force's "AlertCon" (to name a few).
-Let's build a dashboard that grabs the current "con" status from each of those places and puts them all into one place.
+We infosec folk seem to really like "Con" ("current threat level") gauges.
+We've got the SANS ISC "Infocon", Symantec's "ThreatCon" and IBM X-Force's "AlertCon" (to name just a few).
+Let's build a dashboard that grabs the current "Con" status from each of those three places and puts them all into one place.

 It's always good to start with a wireframe layout for your dashboard (even though this is a pretty trivial one).
 Let's have one row of `shinydashboard` <a href="http://rstudio.github.io/shinydashboard/structure.html#valuebox">valueBox</a>es: